 One piece of Egyptian culture that surprises many Westerners is the notion of baksheesh.
 This is essentially a little tip for any type of service rendered from showing you the way somewhere or opening a door for you, but it is not tipping in the way Westerners view it, remember this is simply an aspect of their daily culture.
 The value is absolutely minimal by Western standards, we are talking 20 or 50 pence tops.
 This can add up over time of course but given the general low cost of everything else, especially if you are good at haggling, it isn’t all that much in the grand scheme of things.

-There’s no need to buy a visa from an agent.
+There is no need to buy a visa from an agent at an extortionate rate.
+It is very easy to do yourself.

-When travelling throughout Egypt it is wise to keep your passport on you at all times, more so if you are heading off the beaten track or driving, as this will not only be required to check into hotels but you also may be asked to produce it at security checkpoints.
+When travelling throughout Egypt it is still advised to keep your passport on you at all times, more so if you are heading off the beaten track or driving, as this will not only be required to check into hotels but you also may be asked to produce it at security checkpoints.
+Odds are you won’t encounter any need for it but it never hurts to be prepared.

 It is always recommended that you are up to date with any routine vaccinations before you visit any country and Egypt is no exception.
 In addition Typhoid and Hepatitis A vaccinations are also recommended.